Westlake-AI/Awesome-Mixup/README.md

 **We summarize awesome mixup data augmentation methods for visual representation learning in various scenarios.**

 The list of awesome mixup augmentation methods is summarized in chronological order and is on updating.
-The main branch is modified according to [Awesome-Mixup](https://github.com/Westlake-AI/openmixup/docs/en/awesome_mixups) in [OpenMixup](https://github.com/Westlake-AI/openmixup), and we will add more papers according to [Awesome-Mix](https://github.com/ChengtaiCao/Awesome-Mix).
-We first summarize fundermental mixup methods from two aspects: *sample mixup policy* and *label mixup policy*.
-Then, we summarize mixup techniques used in downstream tasks.
+The main branch is modified according to [Awesome-Mixup](https://github.com/Westlake-AI/openmixup/docs/en/awesome_mixups) in [OpenMixup](https://github.com/Westlake-AI/openmixup) and [Awesome-Mix](https://github.com/ChengtaiCao/Awesome-Mix), and we are working on a comperhensive survey on mixup augmentations.
+We first summarize fundamental mixup methods from two aspects: *sample mixup policy* and *label mixup policy*.
+Then, we summarize mixup techniques for self- and semi-supervised learning and various downstream tasks.

 * To find related papers and their relationships, check out [Connected Papers](https://www.connectedpapers.com/), which visualizes the academic field in a graph representation.
 * To export BibTeX citations of papers, check out [ArXiv](https://arxiv.org/) or [Semantic Scholar](https://www.semanticscholar.org/) of the paper for professional reference formats.